A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks

-$\mathcal{H}$ should consider the decision boundary of $\mathcal{F}$, else it might significantly degrade the model's prediction performance on clean examples.
-For example, if a selected trapdoor have a contradict semantic meaning with the target label (e.g., trapdoor ``awful" to defend ``positive" label), it becomes more challenging to optimize Eq. (\ref{eqn:embed}).
-Thus, we want to select each trapdoor token $w \in S^*_L$ to defend a target label $L$ such that it locates as \textit{far} as possible to other contrasting class from $L$ according to $\mathcal{F}$'s decision boundary when appended to examples of $\mathcal{D}_{\mathbf{y}\neq L}$ in Eq. (\ref{eqn:populate}).
+\textbf{Fidelity.} If a selected trapdoor have a contradict semantic meaning with the target label (e.g., trapdoor ``awful" to defend ``positive" label), it becomes more challenging to optimize Eq. (\ref{eqn:embed}).
+Hence, $\mathcal{H}$ should select each token $w \in S^*_L$ to defend a target label $L$ such that it locates as \textit{far} as possible to other contrasting classes from $L$ according to $\mathcal{F}$'s decision boundary when appended to examples of $\mathcal{D}_{\mathbf{y}\neq L}$ in Eq. (\ref{eqn:populate}).
 Specifically, we want to optimize the \textit{fidelity} loss as follows.